mittwald/api-client-js/packages/models/README.md

 The DataModel is the foundation of all model classes that contain a set of immutable generic data.

-#### `ProxyModel`
+#### `ReferenceModel`

-A ProxyModel represents a certain model just by its ID.
-As the most basic model operations often just need the ID and some input data (deleting, renaming, ...), Proxy Models can avoid unnecessary API round trips.
+A ReferenceModel represents a certain model just by its ID.
+As the most basic model operations often just need the ID and some input data (deleting, renaming, ...), Reference Models can avoid unnecessary API round trips.

 ### Stick to the ubiquitous language